robur-coop/miragevpn/README.md

  location, and not relative to the current working directory.
 OpenVPN supports a `--cd` argument, which we do not.

+## Discrepancies between MirageVPN and OpenVPN

+The "verify-x509-name <host> name" in OpenVPN checks by default only the commonName of the subject in the X.509 certificate.
+MirageVPN validates the provided host against the set of hostnames in the certificate, namely the union of the commonName and the DNS entries in the SubjectAlternativeName extension.

 ## Supported config directives

 Here is a list of configuration directives supported by this parser.